-You likely heard the importance of reading to your child, but do you know why?
-Discover 7 benefits of reading to your child, even starting from day one!
+You’ve likely heard the importance of reading, but do you know why?
+Discover 7 benefits of reading to your child, even starting from day one! by Lane Rebelo

-Some of my fondest memories of my daughter’s first year are of us bundled in the glider in her room reading stories at bedtime.
-Back then, she fit in the crook of my elbow so perfectly, both of us reading together as we rocked back-and-forth, baby in one arm and book on the other.
+Some of the fondest memories of my daughter’s first year are of us bundled in the glider in her room reading stories at bedtime.
+Back then, she fit in the crook of my elbow so perfectly, both of us reading together as we rocked back-and-forth, baby in one arm and book in the other.

-Now even at 12-years-old and on the threshold of her teen years, she still wants me to read to her at bedtime each night.
-I’m savoring every moment while it lasts, cherishing this quiet and peaceful time together at the end of every day.
+Now, even at 12-years-old and on the threshold of her teen years, she still wants me to read to her at bedtime each night.
+I’m savoring every moment while it lasts, cherishing this quiet and peaceful time together at the end of each day.

 The benefits of reading to your child

 You’ve probably heard the importance of reading to your child daily.
 After all, reading helps prime her for pre-literacy and sets the building blocks for a lifetime love of learning.

 But beyond building a future reader, reading to her offers many benefits you may not realize.
 Reading with my daughter from infancy until now has been a wonderful way to bond and connect with her all these years.

 In fact, there are many short- and long-term benefits to making story time a part of your regular routine, many that go beyond academics.
 Below you’ll find seven more of the biggest benefits of reading to your child.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.